sydalwedaie/Academic-Writing-Workflow-Using-Obsidian-and-Pandoc/README.md

 Cross-referencing is a way of linking different parts of a document to provide easy referencing and maintain consistency.
 A cross-reference points to an item like a figure, table, section, or citation elsewhere in the document by using a unique label.
 This ensures that if the document structure changes (like reordering sections or adding new figures), the references remain accurate without manual updates.

 This workflow uses a `lua` filter to add cross-referencing functionality.
-You will write references in the format `[@prefix:label]`, where prefix is a category (like fig for figures or table for tables) and label is the unique identifier for that item.
+You will write references in the format `[@prefix:label]`, where _prefix_ is a category (like fig for figures or table for tables) and _label_ is the unique identifier for that item.
 Each prefix maintains its own independent numbering sequence.
 For example, `[@fig:chart1]` and `[@table:data1]` will increment separately.
 Whenever the same `[@prefix:label]` is used more than once, it will always refer to the same number.

 **Note:** `pandoc-crossref` can achieve a similar behavior.
 However, I could not make it work as per the APA guidelines, so I made my own!

 ### Figures

-Each figure (or table, diagram, etc.) along with the associated information must be wrapped in a fenced block as per this example:
+Each figure (or table, diagram, etc.) along with the associated information should be wrapped in a fenced block as per this example:

 ```md
 ::: { custom-style="Figure" }